 - capital costs (drilling, casing, completion, and land acquisition)

 - a 10 per cent nominal rate of return

-The supply costs are not risked (i.e., assumes a 100 per cent success rate) and are estimated as wellhead costs, which are reported in Canadian dollars.
+The supply costs are not risked (i.e., assumes a 100 per cent success rate in drilling) and are estimated as wellhead costs, which are reported in Canadian dollars.